Halo Infinite: Plot

-Master Chief defends the pilot from a duo of Spartan killers deployed by Escharum.
+Master Chief defends the Pilot from a duo of Spartan killers deployed by Escharum.
 The Pilot reveals that he was a civilian engineer aboard Infinity who stole a Pelican to flee the battle.
 The Chief comforts him, admitting his own guilt over his failure to save Cortana.
 Master Chief and the Weapon stop Zeta Halo's repair process by disabling a series of spires on the ring, but are unable to stop a section of the Auditorium from being rebuilt.
 When the Harbinger attempts to hack the Weapon, the Chief activates a failsafe to delete the AI.
 The Weapon repels the Harbinger and deactivates the failsafe, angrily asking why Master Chief does not trust her.
 After seeing a vision in which Cortana uses the Guardians to destroy the Brutes' home planet of Doisac, the Weapon realizes that she is a copy of Cortana, and insists that Master Chief delete her so she does not become like her predecessor; Master Chief refuses, stating that he wants to trust her.
 The Pilot is captured by Jega 'Rdomnai, an Elite Spartan killer and a close friend of Escharum, as bait for Master Chief.
-Unwilling to let the Pilot die, Master Chief infiltrates the Banished facility and saves him, killing Jega 'Rdomnai and Escharum in the process.
+Unwilling to let the Pilot die, Master Chief infiltrates the Banished facility and saves him, defeating Jega 'Rdomnai and Escharum in the process.

 Master Chief and the Weapon rush to the Auditorium to stop the Harbinger.
 The two learn that Cortana was captured by Atriox after the Weapon locked her down; upon realizing that Atriox intended to access the ring's secrets, Cortana destroyed herself, damaged Zeta Halo, and prevented the Weapon from being deleted.
 In a recorded message, Cortana says goodbye to the Chief and encourages him to work with the Weapon.
 The Chief defeats the Harbinger, but is unable to stop her from contacting someone regarding the Endless.
 Afterwards, the Weapon and Chief reunite with the Pilot, who reveals his name is Fernando Esparza.
 The Weapon decides to choose a name for herself.

-In a post-credits scene, an alive Atriox uses a key to unlock a sealed door, leading to the Endless.
+In a post-credits scene, the surviving Atriox uses a key to unlock a sealed door, leading to the Endless.
 If the game is finished on Legendary difficulty, the scene features dialogue between Despondent Pyre and a Forerunner official about the imprisonment of the Endless.
 When Despondent Pyre states that she cannot oversee the study of the Endless alone, the Forerunner replies that the AI Offensive Bias has been deployed to assist her.